 - (a) originating and administering mortgages; - (b) providing financial services for the operations of the Company, including administering mortgages and related security agreements and other forms of security of the Company; - (c) providing administrative services required by the Company in carrying on business as a mortgage investment corporation; - (d) collecting or attempting to collect any amounts owing or in arrears on any of the mortgage investments, including foreclosure or other court proceedings and the resultant costs, legal fees and disbursements on behalf of the Company; - (e) taking such actions as may be necessary or desirable in its discretion to administer the mortgage loans.
 In the administration of any mortgage loan, the Manager may, but shall not be obligated to obtain solicitors counsel and other experts and appraisers and advance such funds as it considers reasonable or necessary in order to preserve, protect, defend or improve the Company's interest in any mortgage loan or any real property.
-The Manager shall endeavor to collect the amount of all costs incurred or advances made from the borrower; - (f) charging brokers' fees, lenders' fees, commitment fees, extension fees, renewal fees, NSF fees, administration fees and similar fees to borrowers with respect to any mortgage loan on behalf of the Company; - (g) supplying the Company with mortgage investment opportunities; - (h) providing sales and support services to the Company through such designated representatives as the parties may elect from time to time; and - (i) marketing and distributing Preferred Shares of the Company in compliance with applicable laws and industry standards.
+The Manager shall endeavor to collect the amount of all costs incurred or advances made from the borrower;

+- (f) charging brokers' fees, lenders' fees, extension fees, renewal fees and other similar fees to borrowers with respect to any mortgage loan made by the Company and retaining such fees as consideration for its services as mortgage broker in relation thereto, as well as charging non-sufficient funds (NSF) fees to such borrowers and remitting such fees to the Company; - (g) supplying the Company with mortgage investment opportunities; - (h) providing sales and support services to the Company through such designated representatives as the parties may elect from time to time; and - (i) marketing and distributing Preferred Shares of the Company in compliance with applicable laws and industry standards.